| | |

 - SGT J. Shiposki, U.S. Marine Corps, (Homebound Quadriplegic)

-Air Force Chaplain
+Air Force Chaplain:

 “The distribution of these [Coping Strategies] CD's has been a great success.